This is most recent syllabus. Your final syllabus will be given during your first day of class

 By the end of the course, students will be able to:

-- evaluate differences/similarities between ancient and modern ways of viewing and approaching this topic.
+- Compare and contrast differences/continuities between ancient and modern ways of viewing sexuality and gender

 Course Materials and Lab Fee